Skip to main content

 Friendly Irish pub with good food, live music & big screen sports

-featured in Restaurant reviews Author Alison Shayler, Nice Reporter Updated
+featured in Restaurant Reviews Author Alison Shayler, Nice Reporter Updated

 Located smack bang between the opera and the market place at Cours Saleya, Ma Nolan's is in a great spot for sitting back with a pint of the black stuff and watching the world go by.
 It's also a stone's throw from the beach, which is where we were when we had a sudden urge for a burger.